MobilePayDev/MobilePay-Subscriptions/docs/agreement.md

 #### Update existing Agreement Request

+It is the merchant's responsibility to manage and update the agreements, and to use the API to make sure everything is in sync.

 Use the `PATCH /api/providers/{providerId}/agreements/{agreementId}` endpoint to change agreement request parameters.
 Its request must match the rules of [RFC 6902 JSON Patch standards](https://tools.ietf.org/html/rfc6902).

 - Available operations: **replace**